-CONSERVATION PRACTICES 15.
-For each of the conservation management practices listed below, report the total acres on this operation using this practice in 2020 in Column 1.
+15. For each of the conservation management practices listed below, report the total acres on this operation using this practice in 2023 in Column 1.
 Report those acres that were using the practice AND received a cost share or financial assistance payment in Column 2.
-(Conservation program payments are provided by USDA programs such as EQIP or CSP or similarly structured state or local programs and provided financial assistance to help defray the cost of practice adoption.)
-1 Acres where practice was used in 2020 (regardless of payment) 2 Acres with conservation payment in 2020 (zero if no payment received) Tillage Practices a.
-No-Till (all crops) production that leaves soil and crop residue undisturbed from last year's harvest to this year's planting and requires planting directly through the residue.
-2570 2571 b.
-Strip-Till (all crops) tilling a narrow strip over row, leaving soil & crop residue between rows undisturbed.
+(Conservation program payments are provided by USDA programs such as EQIP or CSP or similarly structured state or local programs.
+They provide financial assistance to help defray the cost of practice adoption.)

+adoption.)
+Tillage Practices 1 cres where practice was used in 2023 gardless of payment) Acres with conservation payment in 2023 (zero if no payment received) No-Till (all crops) - production that leaves soil and crop residue undisturbed from last year's harvest to this year's planting and requires planting directly through the residue.
+2570 2571 Strip-Till (all crops) - tilling a narrow strip over row, leaving soil & crop residue between rows undisturbed.
 2573 2574 c.
 Other Conservation Tillage (all crops) - full-width tillage leaves at least 30% soil surface covered by crop residue at planting time (or the field has an annual Soil Tillage Intensity Rate (STIR) less than 80).
 2576 2578 Cover Crops d.
-Cover crop not harvested 2580 2581 Cover crop harvested for forage or other on-farm use 2583 2584 Other Practices Double crop (both crops harvested for grain or seed) 2586 2587 g.
-Nutrient management (based on a written plan) 2589 2590 Integrated pest management (based on a written plan) 2592 2593 Prescribed grazing - managing the harvest of vegetation with grazing and/or browsing animals 2596 2597 Riparian Buffers/filter strips - planting of grasses, shrubs, trees or other vegetation along the border of the field to control erosion and reduce run-off into adjacent water bodies XXXXX XXXXX
+Cover crops harvested for forage, whether grazed or not grazed 2583 2584 e.
+Cover crops grazed but not harvested for forage 3010 3011 f.
+Cover crops not grazed or harvested for forage 2580 2581 Other Practices g.
+Double crop (both crops harvested for grain or seed) 2586 2587 h.
+Nutrient management (based on a written plan) 2589 2590 i.
+Integrated pest management (based on a written plan) 2592 2593 Rotational or management-intensive grazing - prescribed movement of grazing animals between paddocks to manage forage productivity 2596 2597 Riparian buffers/filter strips - planting of grasses, shrubs, trees or other vegetation along the border of the field to control erosion and reduce run-off into adjacent water bodies 2568 2569

-Section B - Acreage, Production, and Cash Sales
+5.3 Section B - Acreage, Production, and Cash Sales